oneapi-src/level-zero-spec/scripts/core/INTRO.md

 * [Drivers](#drv)

 ${"#"} <a name="obj">Objective</a>
 The objective of the Level-Zero APIs to provide direct-to-metal interfaces to offload accelerator devices.
+It is an API interface that can be published at a cadence that better match Intel hardware release cadence and tailored to any hardware needs.
+It can be adapted to support broader set of languages.
+Support for function pointer, virtual function, unified memory, and  I/O capabilities.

 The Intel ${Xx} Driver API provides the lowest-level, fine-grain and most explicit control over:
+- Device Discovery
 - Memory Allocation and Cross-Process Sharing
 - Kernel Submission
 - Asynchronous Execution and Scheduling